mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 excerpt: ""
 ---

 This article introduces Kotlin coroutines, a powerful tool for asynchronous programming.
-Kotlin's coroutines fall under the umbrella of structured concurrency, and, basically, they implement a model of concurrency that is similar to Java virtual threads, [Cats Effect](https://blog.rockthejvm.com/cats-effect-fibers/) and [ZIO fibers](https://blog.rockthejvm.com/zio-fibers/).
+Kotlin's coroutines fall under the umbrella of structured concurrency.
+They implement a model of concurrency that is similar to Java virtual threads, [Cats Effect](https://blog.rockthejvm.com/cats-effect-fibers/) and [ZIO fibers](https://blog.rockthejvm.com/zio-fibers/).
 In detail, we'll present some use cases concerning the use of coroutines on backend services, not on the Android environment.

-The article requires a minimum knowledge of the Kotlin language, but if you came from a Scala background, you should be fine.
+The article requires a minimum knowledge of the Kotlin language.
+Still, you should be fine if you come from a Scala background.

 ## 1. Background and Setup

 All the examples we'll present requires at least version 1.7.20 of the Kotlin compiler and version 1.6.4 of the Kotlin Coroutines library.
-In fact, whereas the basic building blocks of coroutines are available in the standard library, the full implementation of the structured concurrency model is available in an extension library, called `kotlinx-coroutines-core`.
+The basic building blocks of coroutines are available in the standard library.
+The full implementation of the structured concurrency model is in an extension library called `kotlinx-coroutines-core`.

-We'll use the following Maven file to resolve dependency and build the code.
+We'll use a Maven file to resolve dependency and build the code.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>